jamie120/ms4-wild-mile/testing.md

 * Check all listing content is rendered to the form, ready for a user to edit -:white_check_mark:
 * Check all images have the ability to 'delete' if desired -:white_check_mark:
 * Check that three NEW image upload elements are present at the bottom of the form -:white_check_mark:
-* Verify users are able to add/remove/update image files and save changes -:x:
+* Verify that users are able to add/remove/update image files and save changes -:x:

 ## Edit form fixes
-* It is not possible to update an image file if the delete checkbox is active - add note to users in the form
+* It is not possible to update an image file if the delete checkbox is active - add a note to users in the form

 <div align="right">
     <a href="#contents"> ⇧ Back To Contents </a>